okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 What happens if a host specific config needs to be different?
 Eg. hostname, memory available, IP address etc. These things may very from system to system.

 `Ohai` is a system discovery tool.
 It's a command line tool that is required by `chef-client`.

+`ohai` gives back all the node system data in JSON